-When organizations today look to cultivate resilience, it’s often in the context of driving digital transformations, preventing and mitigating cyberthreats, and building trust equity among stakeholders.
+When organisations today look to cultivate resilience, it’s often in the context of driving digital transformations, preventing and mitigating cyberthreats, and building trust equity among stakeholders.
 These are all key components in creating sound, future-proof businesses and addressing risk.

 This concept refers to an employee’s ability to face and overcome challenges—small, everyday stressors, as well as major hurdles experienced while at work.
 Employee resilience can be influenced by a combination of factors, including an individual’s personality, personal life, psychological and physical health, community, financial situation, and ability to use workplace resources to achieve goals and growth.
 In addition, the extent to which work environments are conducive to empathy, trust, diversity, physical accessibility, and well-being can affect resilience levels—as can how work gets done within a given business.
-This includes how work is assigned and prioritized, expectations for performance and productivity, the type of work performed, and so on.
+This includes how work is assigned and prioritised, expectations for performance and productivity, the type of work performed and so on.
 Moreover, as everyone has specific stress thresholds, coping mechanisms, and support preferences, employee resilience varies from person to person.

 Notably, employee resilience pertains to workers at all levels—leadership included.
-When leaders experience resilience, are attuned to its significance, and model resilient behaviors (e.g., having conversations about resilience and making time for their own personal well-being), they can better support themselves and their people.
-By learning about and adopting approaches that reinforce resilience—such as the need for social interactions, lifestyle management, and boundary-setting—leaders can also help make these behaviors a norm.
+When leaders experience resilience, are attuned to its significance, and model resilient behaviours (e.g., having conversations about resilience and making time for their own personal well-being), they can better support themselves and their people.
+By learning about and adopting approaches that reinforce resilience—such as the need for social interactions, lifestyle management, and boundary-setting—leaders can also help make these behaviours a norm.

 While always important, the need for employee resilience has come to the fore since the onset of the current global crisis.
 The working population has experienced a marked decline in mental health, according to the Mental Health Index by LifeWorksTM.
 Reflecting the many resulting uncertainties—including those relevant to health, financial status, relationships, and child care—some studies have shown employee anxiety levels tripling relative to pre-pandemic numbers, with lasting impacts on mental well-being expected.